Seeking an manufacturing business to acquire, preserve, and grow for the long term.

 Acquisition Criteria

-I'm looking for a healthy, US-based production-centric business where the owners are not only considering selling, but ready to close in the short term.I am open to a range of manufacturing segments, including metals, plastics, composites, wood, or other materials.
+I am seeking one US-based business with internal manufacturing capability, and where owners are prepared for near-term transition.I am open to a range of manufacturing segments, including metals, plastics, composites, wood, or other materials.
 Target capabilities may include fabrication, machining, molding, finishing, assembly, or related production processes.
 I am also open to both manufacturing-as-a-service and niche product-based business models.

 General Target Profile